The Mobile Cop Jiban: Criminal Syndicate Bioron

-The mass-produced grunt human-like life forms armed with knives, guns, machine guns and bazooka.
+The mass-produced grunt human-like life forms armed with knives, guns, machine guns, and bazookas.
 They can disguise themselves as humans and regenerate lost limbs.
 A determined human (usually Yoko and sometimes Kiyoshiro) can take them out by shooting them in the head or chest or by physically choking them out.

 Bionoid

 Bionoids are the product of Doctor Giba's research.
 They can disguise themselves as humans.